gbalduzz/NDArray/README.md

 ## Broadcasting
 Lazy evaluations of arithmetic operators `+, -, *, /` is supported between tensors
 of the same shape or scalars.
 The result is evaluated when assigned to an array or view.
-The measured performance of a compound lazy evaluations is within 10% of a manually written loop.
+Unlike the library xtensor, using the same view on both sides of the assignment operator is correct behaviour.

 ```
 // Initialize A, B, C tensors of dimension >= 3 and same shape